jaamestaay/M2R-Group-29/README.md

 - Automatic Differentiation
 - Gradient Descent and its Applications in Neural ODEs and CDEs

-2.2 Back-propagation (Xinyan)
+2.2 Back-propagation (Xinyan for ODE, Tianshi for CDE (briefly extend the proof of adjoint method to the CDE case))

 - Discretise-then-optimise
 - Optimise-then-discretise: Adjoint Equation

-2.3 log ODE Method (Xinyan, Tianshi) (*do we really need to do this? honestly not sure how useful this is*)
+2.3 log ODE Method (Xinyan, Tianshi) (State it for completeness, and then mention that it can be cleverly avoided provided that we choose a continuously differentiable control path)

 2.4 Numerical Solvers